-Shareholders that cannot attend the Meeting in person are requested to complete, sign, date and return the accompanying form of proxy ("Form of Proxy") in the envelope provided.
-The instrument appointing a proxy shall be in writing and shall be executed by the Shareholder or his or her attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized.
-In order to be effective, the proxy must be deposited at the office of the Corporation's transfer agent, Computershare Trust Company of Canada ("Computershare"), Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario, Canada, M5J 2Y1, or by phone at 1-866-732-8683, or by internet at www.investorvote.com, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the time for holding the Meeting.
+Shareholders that cannot attend the Meeting in person are requested to complete and return the accompanying form of proxy ("Form of Proxy") pursuant to the instructions provided in the Form of Proxy.
+The Form of Proxy shall be completed by the Shareholder or his or her attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized.
+In order to be effective, the proxy must be deposited at the office of the Corporation's transfer agent, Computershare Trust Company of Canada ("Computershare"), Proxy Department, by mail to 135 West Beaver Creek, P.O.
+Box 300, Richmond Hill, ON L4B 4R5, or by hand at 8th Floor, 100 University Avenue, Toronto, Ontario, Canada, M5J 2Y1, or by phone at 1-866-732-8683, or by internet at www.investorvote.com, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the time for holding the Meeting.

-The persons named in the Form of Proxy are directors and officers of the Corporation.
-A person or corporation submitting the form of proxy has the right to appoint a person (who does not have to be a Shareholder) to be their representative at the Meeting, other than the persons designated in the Form of Proxy furnished by the Corporation.
-Such appointment may be exercised by inserting the name of the appointed representative in the blank space provided for that purpose.
+The persons named in the Form of Proxy are directors and/or officers of the Corporation.
+A person or corporation submitting the Form of Proxy has the right to appoint a person (who does not have to be a Shareholder) to be their representative at the Meeting, other than the persons designated in the Form of Proxy furnished by the Corporation.
+Such appointment may be exercised by inserting the name of the appointed representative in the space provided for that purpose.
 A Shareholder should notify the nominee of his or her appointment, obtain his or her consent to act as proxy and should instruct him or her as to how the Shareholder's Common Shares are to be voted.

-A Shareholder who has submitted a proxy may revoke it at any time prior to the exercise thereof.
-If a person who has given a proxy attends personally at the Meeting such person may revoke the proxy and vote in person.
+A Shareholder who has submitted a Form of Proxy may revoke it at any time prior to the exercise thereof.
+If a person who has given a proxy attends personally at the Meeting, such person may revoke the proxy and vote in person.
 In addition to revocation in any other manner permitted by law, a proxy may be revoked by instrument in writing executed by the Shareholder or his or her attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized, and deposited at the Corporation's registered office at 600, 815 - 8th Avenue SW, Calgary, Alberta, T2P 3P2, or with Computershare, at any time prior to 4:30 p.m.
 (Calgary time) on the last business day preceding the day of the Meeting at which the proxy is to be used, or with the chairman of the Meeting on the day of the Meeting, and upon either of such deposits, the proxy is revoked.